MOUNIKA-Prabhu/chat-ui/README.md

-# chat-ui
+# Chat UI

-A simple chat user interface inspired by social media apps, built using HTML and CSS with message layout and interactive styling.
+A WhatsApp-style chat interface built using HTML and CSS.

+## Technologies
+- HTML5
+- CSS3

+## How to Run
+Open index.html in any browser.

+## Author
+Mounika – CSBS Student